Fort Worth Lawyer for Indecency with a Child Criminal Charges

 Tarrant County Indecency with a Child Information Center

-- Which types of exposure can result in indecency with a child charges?
+- Which types of exposure can result in an indecency with a child charges?

 - How is the crime different if it involves alleged contact?